prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/01-analyze-data-with-sql.md

     ![Screenshot showing the steps](../images/DP500-1-22.png)

-1. Modify the code as follows (replacing *datalakexxxxxxx* with the name of your data lake storage account) and then run it.
+1. Modify the code as follows (replacing *datalakexxxxxxx* with the name of your data lake storage account as **datalake<inject key="DeploymentID" enableCopy="false"/>** and then run it.

     ```sql
     SELECT YEAR(OrderDate) AS OrderYear,